Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Key responsibilities

-• Architected API-first approval orchestration with explicit state machines so lending, risk, and ops could evolve services without shared monolith coupling.
+• Architected API-first approval orchestration with explicit state machines so loan application, approval, and customer-data flows could evolve as separate services without shared monolith coupling.

 • Defined service boundaries around transaction-safe loan lifecycle writes versus read-heavy reporting paths to keep contention off the critical path.